|Birth: ||Mar. 11, 1893, England|

 In 1946, tragedy struck Tom and his family.
 They lost my dear grandma Jane to complications from diabetes.
-She was only 46 years old.
+She was only 46 years of age.
 Every Sunday, for a long time, Grandpa would bring a fold out chair to the cemetery as soon as it would open, and sit by her grave for long stretches of time.
 He would never remarry.

 Later on, Grandpa would sell the funeral home, and buy the house that I would remember him living in.
 From here he would sell grave markers, or monuments.
-Whenever his grandchildren would visit, he made sure that we would be quiet when ever he was conducting business; he could be strict when necessary.
+Whenever his grandchildren would visit, he made sure that we would be quiet whenever he was conducting business; he could be strict when necessary.

 Usually one Sunday a month, Grandpa and Grandma Sally (his mother) who had been living with him for some time now, would have the entire family over for dinner.
 HE WAS THE BEST COOK.
 The one dish that I remember him making the most was meat and potato pie.
 It was my own personal favorite.

 Grandpa, as I said loved animals.
 He would end up attracting all of the cats in the neighborhood by putting out cans of cat food near his back fence, because he felt sorry for the strays.
 One day the circus came to town.
 In fact it was being held in an open field across the street from his house.
 My Aunt and cousin happened to be visiting that day.
-Suddenly, they heard a creaking sound on the front porch, when this enormous face with golden eyes appeared at the screen door ~ a lion!
+Suddenly, they heard a creaking sound on the front porch, then this enormous face with golden eyes appeared at the screen door ~ a lion!
 His three potential snacks stood there transfixed.
 Finally Grandpa calmly said, "don't move."
 The lion probably thought what a novel experience it was, being on the outside looking in for a change.
 Eventually though, he became bored with the humans and left.
 He was after all, old, tired and missing most of his teeth ~ (the lion of course, not Grandpa) or the story may have had a different outcome.